csea-lab/Lab-Manual-and-Reading-Lists/labmanual.md

 ### Equipment Use
 - Equipment (EEG, psychophysiology, eye-tracking) requires training before independent use.
 - Reservations must be made using the shared online calendar.
-- Equipment problems should be reported immediately to the PI or lab manager.
+- Equipment problems should be reported immediately to the PI or a lab manager/research coordinator.

 ### Institutional Review Board (IRB) Policies
 •	Before collecting data for a project, lab members must be added to the project’s IRB.
 To do so, you will need to create a MyIRB account and complete the necessary safety trainings: